asadm/asadm.github.io/projects/screenshothero/index.md

 - Queue to process only N photos concurrently.
 - Storage Model, went with [MKKV](https://github.com/Tencent/MMKV) as it was quick to set up.
 - OCR, used Apple's [Vision API](https://developer.apple.com/documentation/vision) which is surprisingly accurate and fastest on-device.
-- set up [BackgroundTasks](https://developer.apple.com/documentation/backgroundtasks) to schedule photo processing for later, when the app is sent to background mid-processing (remember we may have 10,000+ photos in our queue).
+- Set up [BackgroundTasks](https://developer.apple.com/documentation/backgroundtasks) to schedule photo processing for later, when the app is sent to background mid-processing (remember we may have 10,000+ photos in our queue, each photo takes ~1s to process).

 ## Conclusion